Ad Hoc Council to Combat Racism and Bias

 4. Exploring and assisting with the coordination of multi-cultural events to learn about and celebrate both the differences and commonalities observed in the racial and ethnic tapestry comprising the fabric of our community.

 The Village Board’s authorizing resolution can be viewed in full here.

 Thank you to everyone who participated in our Listening Sessions and/or completed the Community Experience Questionnaire we circulated.
-Our next step is to prepare a report for presentation to the Village Board on March 23, 2021.
+We are now working toward completion of a report for presentation to the Village Board and Scarsdale community.